Affiliate links on Android Authority may earn us a commission. Learn more.

-The two biggest customization options here will be with Difficulty and Performance Mode or Resolution Mode.
+The two most prominent customization options here will be Difficulty and Performance Mode or Resolution Mode.

 Performance Mode or Resolution Mode is pretty much what it sounds like.
-With this setting, you can prioritize whether you want your games to look the best or perform the best.
-Essentially what this means is that if a game has a mode where it looks fantastic but runs in 30 frames per second and a mode where the resolution is poorer, but it runs in 60 frames per second, you can choose which one you prefer, and it’ll apply to all games that give you this option.
+You can prioritize whether you want your games to look the best or perform the best with this setting.
+Essentially what this means is that if a game has a mode where it looks fantastic but runs in 30 frames per second and a mode where the resolution is worse but it runs in 60 frames per second, you can choose which one you prefer, and it’ll apply to all games that give you this option.

 - Go to Settings > Saved Data and Game/App Settings > Game Presets

-- From this menu, select which presets you’d like to explore and change your settings.
+- Select which presets you’d like to explore and change your settings from this menu.

 Adjust create button shortcuts

 You can easily customize what the Create button does for you on the DualSense controller.
 If you like to take screenshots over videos, or vice versa, make sure you check out this setting and change it to your liking.

 Go to Settings > Captures and Broadcasts > Captures > Shortcuts for Create Button to get to these settings.
 There are three different button mapping layouts to choose from — Standard, Easy Screenshots, or Easy Video Clips.